 To locate a site nearest you please visit www.zerowaste.sa.gov.au

-These services are available 7 days a week all year round.
+These services are available 7 days a week, with the exception of public holidays.
 When you get there, you will be directed to an area where you can leave your old TV or computer for recycling, at no charge.National Recycling Scheme for Televisions and Computers.

 All items are carefully pulled apart to recover the items of value (small amounts of gold, copper and recyclable glass and plastic) and safely capture the hazardous components (including lead, mercury, arsenic).